VictorRandomCode/zcpm/README.md

 `runner` can either use simplistic input/output, or can be told to use terminal emulation.
 The simplistic display is simpler and faster, the terminal emulation allows for running programs such as WordStar.
-This supports CP/M binaries which target a VT100 ("ANSI") console assuming that you're running a CP/M binary of WordStar that has been configured to support VT100.
+This supports CP/M binaries which target a VT100 ("ANSI") terminal assuming that you're running a CP/M binary of WordStar that has been configured to support VT100.
 Initial support has been added for Televideo terminals, but this is incomplete.